 (Buying from links on this website sometimes adds a bit of cash to my lumpy mattress fund.
 It doesn't cost you more.
 And helps me spread sweet dreams everywhere.)

 If your dog had the charge card and the job, just guess who'd be sleeping on the memory foam bed instead of the floor?

-TIP: If your budget can only handle the cost of a pillow style bed stuffed with foam pieces, make sure that it's mixed in with some hi loft fiberfill also.
-It's more likely to stay fluffy for your puppy.
+TIP: If your budget will only allow the cost of a pillow style bed stuffed with foam pieces, make sure that it is one that has the pieces mixed in with some hi loft fiberfill.
+This combination is more likely to stay fluffy for your puppy.

-No exposed piping, trims, buttons, zippers or tags.The less there is for your pup to grab with their teeth, the longer the bed will last.
+Make sure there is no exposed piping, trims, buttons, zippers or tags.The less there is for your pup to grab with their teeth, the longer the bed will last.

-To determine the right size for a round, bolstered, or nesting model.
-To find the correct size, measure their body length from the base of their tail to the nose tip and add 5 to 7 inches.
+To determine the right size for a round model, take a measurement of their body length from the base of their tail to the tip of their nose and add 5 to 7 inches.